Processing

 AP.08 ANNUAL FEES

-Annual fees are due on the eve of each anniversary of the international filing date.
+Annual fees are due on or before each anniversary of the international filing date.
 The Office will issue a reminder to the applicant concerning payment of the annual fee at least one month prior to the date on which the annual fee is due.
 Subject to the payment of a surcharge (for the amount, refer to Annex AP.I), annual fees may be paid up to six months after the date.
-Any annual fee which falls due during the international phase need not be paid until the expiration of the applicable time limit for the entry into the national phase.
+Any annual fee that falls due during the international phase need not be paid until the expiration of the applicable time limit for the entry into the national phase.

 AP.09 ARIPO DESIGNATION FEES